Ju-On/Offensive-Security/AD Attack Notes.md

 **Group Policy:** Group Policy provides centralized management and configuration of operating systems, applications, and users’ settings in an Active Directory environment.

-**NTLM:**  (New Technology LAN Manager)hashes are cryptographic representations of user passwords used for authentication in Windows environments. used for network authentication and remote access, especially in legacy systems or as a fallback for Kerberos.
+**NTLM:**  (New Technology LAN Manager) hashes are cryptographic representations of user passwords used for authentication in Windows environments.
+Used for network authentication and remote access, especially in legacy systems or as a fallback for Kerberos.

 **NetNTLM authentication:** NetNTLM works using a challenge-response mechanism.